ddeveloper72/sub-team-imaging-report-model/README.md

 This project provides evidence-based analysis of the **Xt-EHR Imaging Report information model** by comparing theoretical model elements against real-world usage patterns from the **PARROT dataset**.
 Our goal is to identify which data elements are essential for core clinical workflows versus those serving specialized administrative or technical functions.

+### 🤖 AI Analysis Attribution

+**In accordance with EU AI Act transparency requirements (Article 52):**

+> **AI-Assisted Analysis**: The data analysis, pattern identification, and report compilation in this project were performed with the assistance of **Claude Sonnet 4.5** (Anthropic), a large language model and General-Purpose AI system.
+All findings have been validated against source data from the PARROT v1.0 dataset and Xt-EHR model specifications, and are subject to expert review by the Xt-EHR T7.2 Sub-team.

+**Scope of AI Involvement**:
+- Analysis of 2,738 real-world imaging reports from PARROT v1.0 dataset
+- Pattern recognition and element usage frequency calculations
+- Comparative mapping between real-world data and Xt-EHR model specifications
+- Classification recommendations (Basic, Intermediate, Beyond Basic categories)
+- Documentation synthesis and report generation

+**Human Oversight**: All AI-generated analysis and recommendations undergo expert validation and are reviewed within the context of healthcare interoperability standards and clinical practice.

+**📖 Compliance Resources**:
+- [EU AI Act Compliance Statement](docs/EU-AI-ACT-COMPLIANCE.md) - Full regulatory compliance documentation
+- [AI Attribution Quick Reference](docs/AI-ATTRIBUTION-QUICK-REFERENCE.md) - Attribution templates and FAQ

 ## Analysis Methodology

 ### 🔄 Process Flow